Our best ever apple cake recipes

 - Caramel and apple are a classic flavour match, for those with a sweet tooth.

-- Seasonal fruits that go well with apples include blackberries, raspberries or pear.
+- Seasonal fruits that go well with apples include blackberries, raspberries or pears.
+We have guides on apple & blackberry bakes and plum & apple puddings.

 - Try adding a boozy hit to your cake by soaking your apple slices in rum or brandy.

-- If you like, add a couple of tablespoons of cocoa powder or chocolate chips to your mix.
+- If you like, add a couple of tablespoons of cocoa powder or chocolate chips to your mixture.

 Dorset apple traybake